cables-gl/cables/src/ops/base/Ops.WebAudio.Output/Ops.WebAudio.Output.md

-# Output

-*Ops.WebAudio.Output*

 This should be the end-op in your Web Audio patch.

-## Input

-### Audio In

-*Type: Object*
-Connect another Web Audio op to make the sound audible.
+This is one of the most important ops when working with Web Audio – without it you don’t hear anything.